2013 by Viktor Matthews

 I will email you a link to the PDF(s) within 24 hours of receiving the funds.

 2013 is a visual story of how I transitioned from shooting fashion photos outdoors, to shooting in a strange studio in downtown San Jose, California, to shooting during my travels back home to the east coast, to shooting porn actresses at my apartment.
 I cut and pasted the same messages on modelmayhem to hundreds of models - most ignored them, some responded and then flaked, and others came to the shoot and gave me their best.
 At one point I had all of my photo equipment stolen.
-It was bizarre, beautiful year - hopefully you will enjoy viewing the photos as much as I enjoyed creating them.
+It was a bizarre, beautiful year - hopefully you will enjoy viewing the photos as much as I enjoyed creating them.

 It features these models (as well as a few that were anonymous and/or uncredited):